jkdba/PowerShell/README.md

 These are Modules I have created over time.
 If you would like to contribute please feel free to Fork.
 If you have any issues please reach out.

+## Contributing to PowerKeePass
+1. Only fork the dev branch.
+2. Pull requests to master will not be considered.
+3. Include comments on your code.
+4. Keep comments up to date.
+5. Create issues for any code corrections on the dev branch, fork then pull.
+6. Use [Allman Style](https://en.wikipedia.org/wiki/Indent_style#Allman_style) indentation or very similar for code style.
+7. Ask questions.

 ## Clipboard-1
 This Module allows for basic malnipulation of the windows clipboard.